munnk36/snake-quiz/README.md

 ## Features

 - Quiz yourself on snake identification using real wildlife observations
-- Dynamic scoring system based on your answers
-- High-quality images from iNaturalist's database
 - Shareable quiz links - send the same quiz to friends
 - Zoom-capable images for detailed scale pattern examination
 - Educational content with both common and scientific names